‘Rocket League’ is moving to the Epic Games Store and going free-to-play

-Rocket League developer Psyonix has revealed that it’s vehicle based football game will be moving to the Epic Games Store and becoming free-to-play.
+Rocket League developer Psyonix has revealed that it’s vehicle based football game will be moving to the Epic Games Store and becoming free-to-play on all systems.

 The game is currently available on Steam for PC players, however, it will now be moving over to the Epic Games Store, the developer announced in a blog post to fans via Rocket League‘s official site.
 The shift is set to take place later this summer and will be free-to play for all players going forward.